 LendingTree is an online loan marketplace that allows potential borrowers to receive multiple loan offers by filling out just one form.

-The idea behind LendingTree is to make banks compete for your business, rather than making you do all of the work in researching the best loan products for your own situation.
+The idea behind LendingTree is to make banks compete for your business, rather than making you do all the work in researching the best loan products for your situation.

 We’ll take you through how LendingTree works, what kind of loans you can expect, and other considerations when applying for a personal loan through LendingTree.